Honors Program

 By the end of their junior year, students should confirm with the Director of the Honors Program their intention to pursue the College Honors thesis.
 They will be expected to outline a general area of research and to name their primary mentor for the project.
 Students who plan to begin thesis work in the fall semester will be expected to remain in touch with their mentors throughout the summer months as they conduct preliminary research into their topics.

-First semester of College Honors Thesis
+The First semester of the College Honors Thesis

 By the end of the first week of class, each student must submit an approval form, including a proposal outlining the project’s general objectives, a bibliography, and a schedule of meetings to be held during the semester, as well as evidence of the mentor’s willingness to supervise the thesis.
 (For examples of successful recent Honors thesis proposals, students should visit the Honors Canvas course page.)
 After approval, the registrar will be asked to create the first-semester Honors thesis course.
 After the creation of this course, the mentor should submit one of two initial Research Assessment forms: one for research projects, or another for creative projects.
 During this first semester, each candidate, in consultation with their mentor, should also select a second reader for the thesis.
 The second reader may be from any department, and should have a compatible interest in the thesis topic.
 The second reader will serve to offer advice, criticism and suggestions throughout the process of the College Honors thesis.
 During this first semester, the Honors Director will also assign a member of the Honors Program Committee as a third reader of the thesis.
 These three faculty together form a thesis committee.
 The candidate must schedule a meeting with this committee that should take place before the last day of classes to present a clear progress report of the work completed and an outline of what lies ahead.
 This meeting is for the committee to learn about the project's current and planned state, to ask questions, and to give targeted, constructive feedback; it not open to the public or to other students.
 Finally, the mentor should submit a second mid-year research or mid-year creative Research Assessment form.

-Second Semester of College Honors Thesis
+The Second Semester of the College Honors Thesis

 The second semester of the College Honors Thesis culminates in an oral presentation (the thesis "defense") and formal submission of the written Honors thesis.
 By the end of the first week of class, each student must submit another approval form, including an updated proposal and new evidence of the mentor’s willingness to continue supervising the thesis.
 After this form is approved, the registrar will create the second-semester Honors thesis course.
 Prior to midterm of the second semester, the candidate must present a first draft of the entire project to the mentor for critical review.
 In the final month of the second semester of thesis work - a week or more before the oral presentation discussed below - the candidate must submit a final draft to their mentor and the members of the thesis committee, including the second reader and the appointed representative from the Honors Program Committee.
 The candidate and mentor may also invite additional faculty members from related fields to the oral presentation, provided that those faculty members will also read the thesis.
 This presentation should occur by the last day of classes.
 Like the Fall presentation, this event is closed to the public.
 However, students are encouraged to present their work in other venues, including public lectures, conferences, and publications.
-As soon as possible, the date, time and location of this presentation should be posted in shared documents made available by the Honors directors.
+As soon as possible, the date, time and location of this presentation should be posted in shared documents made available by the Honors Director.
 After the presentation, the mentor will complete a final research or final creative online Research Assessment form.
 The thesis committee should also sign a thesis cover sheet (available on Canvas).
-An electronic copy of the thesis, with signed cover sheet, should be sent in .pdf format to the Honors administrative assistant and both of the Honors Program directors no later than the conclusion of the examination period.
-This material must be filed with the Honors directors before recognition can be given at graduation.
+An electronic copy of the thesis, with signed cover sheet, should be sent in .pdf format to the Honors administrative assistant and the Honors Program Director no later than the conclusion of the examination period.
+This material must be filed with the Honors Director before recognition can be given at graduation.